CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

     ![](images/a178.png)

-    >**Note**: It may take a few minutes for the rate limit policy to take effect.
+    >**Note:** It may take a few minutes for the rate limit policy to take effect.
 You can continue with other tasks and return later to test.

 1. After getting the response from the website, navigate back to the **myWAFpolicy** page, go to the **Overview (1)** tab, and click on **Switch to detection mode (2)**.